WMeindW/AsynchronousWebServer/README.md

     - Threads safely interact with shared resources like the logging system or response handler.

 4. **Clean Up**:
-    - Ensures proper shutdown and resource deallocation when the server stops.
+    - Ensures proper shutdown and resource reallocation when the server stops.

 ---